The rhythmical sound of knitting needles creating a gossamer

 creates a treasured quilt in country cottage style.

-A cutting table full of blush pink silk effect fabric to replace
+A large cutting table full of blush pink silk effect fabric to

-the lining and header tape needing to be stitched, pressed and
+the lining and header tape need to be stitched, pressed and

-hung from the metal rail above the patio door,
+hung from the metal rail above the conservatory door.

 colourful fabric, the art of creating you loved so dear,